SQUAW VALLEY & ALPINE MEADOWS TEAM AGREEMENT

 iv) Recoverable costs only after the beginning of the event, subject to leader discretion.

-3) Athlete or athletes’ parent must provide written notice of cancellation to SVAM Team leader and Team Travel Administrator at least 14 days before an event to receive a refund.
+3) Athlete or athletes’ parent must provide written notice (which may be via email) of cancellation to SVAM Team leader and Team Travel Administrator at least 14 days before an event to receive a refund.
 Cancellation via phone or voicemail will not be eligible for refund.